ksator/auto_remediation_of_non_compliant_configuration/README.md

 ```

 SaltStack received the syslog commit message, and runs a JSNAPy test to audit the new Junos configuration.
 Telnet is not allowed.
 The new Junos configuration is not compliant with the JSNAPy rules.
+The JSNAPy test fails.
 SaltStack updates the ticketing system (Request Tracker) to report this issue.

 ![RT-new-ticket.png](RT-new-ticket.png)